praparn/kubernetes_202104/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 # specifies the service name to use for any traces created, Default: nginx
 datadog-service-name

+# specifies the environment this trace belongs to, Default: prod
+datadog-environment

 # specifies the operation name to use for any traces collected, Default: nginx.handle
 datadog-operation-name-override